Superrehtard/old_diaspora_wiki/Installing-on-Debian.md

 ### RubyGems

+Not needed for a RVM installation.
 To install RubyGems, run the following:

         sudo apt-get install rubygems

 ### Bundler

-To install Bundler, run the following:
+To install Bundler, run the following, skip the sudo for a RVM installation:

         sudo gem install bundler

-To get bundle work, you might make a symbolic link:
+To get bundle work with the system Ruby, you might make a symbolic link:

         sudo ln -s /var/lib/gems/1.8/bin/bundle /usr/local/bin/bundle